darkobodnaruk/cargox-ico/README.md

 # Installing the required software

-The CargoX website is built in Python with the Django framework.
 In order to develop locally you need to have the following installed:

 * Git
 * NodeJS (for compiling contracts)
+* truffle
+* truffle-flattener

 ## Install git